yanivcohen1/Time-Management-App-React-.NetCore-Python/frontend/README.md

 ### `pnpm dev`

 Runs the app in the development mode.\
-The server port and backend URL are loaded from `public/config.yaml` (default port: 3001).\
+The server port and backend URL are loaded from `public/config.dev.yaml` (default port: 3001, backend: http://localhost:5000).\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\